bvs0821/mlb_stats_analysis/README.md

 The database is named mlb_stats.db.
 Table names and descriptions are as follows:

-hitter_mapping : contains all hitter IDs from each stat database pitcher_mapping : contains all pitcher IDs from each stat database mlb_hitting_stats_int1 : contains hitting stats from MLB Stat API for first date range mlb_hitting_stats_int2 : contains hitting stats from MLB Stat API for second date range mlb_hitting_stats_int3 : contains hitting stats from MLB Stat API for third date range mlb_hitting_stats_int4 : contains hitting stats from MLB Stat API for forth date range mlb_hitting_stats_int5 : contains hitting stats from MLB Stat API for fifth date range mlb_pitching_stats_int1 : contains pitching stats from MLB Stat API for first date range mlb_pitching_stats_int2 : contains pitching stats from MLB Stat API for second date range mlb_pitching_stats_int3 : contains pitching stats from MLB Stat API for third date range mlb_pitching_stats_int4 : contains pitching stats from MLB Stat API for forth date range mlb_pitching_stats_int5 : contains pitching stats from MLB Stat API for fifth date range
+hitter_mapping : contains all hitter IDs from each stat database

+pitcher_mapping : contains all pitcher IDs from each stat database

+mlb_hitting_stats_intX : contains hitting stats from MLB Stat API for X date range implemented

+mlb_pitching_stats_intX : contains pitching stats from MLB Stat API for X date range implemented

 Note: MLB stat tables are only populated is that number of date ranges were given as an inputs.
 Additional can be added (up to 5 total) by rerunning the script and not deleting exisitng tables.